rand-projects/fisb-decode/docs/source/document.rst

   -0b28c90b386ab185446c0706013426407105c4e6c4e6c40a3a820300000000000000
   ;rs=43;rssi=-10.8;t=1595572682.219;

-you are looking at aircraft sending UAT data.
+you are looking at aircraft sending ADS-B data.
 If this is all you are seeing, it implies that your radio setup is working, but you are not near a FIS-B ground station.

-``dump978-fa`` doesn't work out of the box with all radios supported by SoapySDR.
-I use a RSP1A and I needed to create a patch.
-The modulator code can also benefit with a patch if you are, like me, using a beam from 6 miles away to capture data.
-The ``fisb-decode/misc/dump978fa`` directory has these patches, as well as examples of the commands I use to capture data.

 Once you are getting solid FIS-B packet reception, try to save some in a file for later processing.
 If you record an hours worth, you will have